A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Shimura varieties

+Let $(B,\ast,V,(\cdot,\cdot),h)$ be a global PEL-datum satisfying Assumption \ref{assumption}, $(\CO_B,\ast, \Lambda_0, (\cdot,\cdot),h)$ its integral model at $p$, and $G_{\Z_{(p)}}$ as above.
+Let $\Lambda$ be the $p$-adic completion of $\Lambda_0$.
+We fix the hyperspecial subgroup $K_p=G_{\Z_{(p)}}(\Z_p) \subset G(\Q_p)$.
+Let $K^p \subset G(\mathbb{A}_f^p)$ be a compact open subgroup and $K=K_pK^p$.
 We can define a moduli stack of polarized abelian varieties with endomorphism by $\CO_B$ at level $K$, over the localization of $\CO_{E_0}$ at some prime above $p$.
-By what we explained in remark \ref{Hasse}, its generic fiber will be a finite disjoint union of copies of the Shimura variety determined by the given PEL-datum.
-The number of copies agrees with the cardinality of the set of locally trivial elements in $H^1(G,\Q)$ c.f.\cite[8]{Kottwitz}.
-We ignore this difference below.
+By Remark \ref{Hasse}, its generic fiber is a finite disjoint union of copies of the Shimura variety attached to the given PEL-datum.
+The number of copies agrees with the cardinality of the set of locally trivial elements in $H^1(G,\Q)$ see\cite[Section 8]{Kottwitz}.
+We ignore this difference below and call the moduli space the Shimura variety.

 \begin{defn} Let $S$ be a scheme over $\CO_{E_0}\otimes_\Z \Z_{(p)}$, where $\Z_{(p)}$ is the localization of $\Z$ at $p$.
 An abelian scheme with $G$-structure at level $K$ over $S$ is a quadruple $\AV=(A,\iota, \lambda, \bar{\eta})$ where: \begin{itemize}[leftmargin=0.8cm] \item $A$ is an abelian scheme of dimension $g=\frac{1}{2}\text{dim}_\Q V$ over $S$; \item $\iota:\CO_B\rightarrow \mathrm{End}(A)\otimes \Z_{(p)}$ is an $\CO_B$-action, satisfying the Kottwitz condition that